 \section{Introduction}

-Gas accretion onto black holes (BHs) is common in many astrophysical systems.
-The accreting gas is usually assumed to carry some angular momentum and form a disk.
-Magnetorotational instability (MRI) transports the angular momentum outwards \citep{Balbus.1998}, allowing gas to accrete.
-In this process, the gas mass-energy is converted to energy power relativistic jets, winds and radiation, as observed from active galactic nuclei (AGNs), BH X-ray binaries (XRBs), tidal disruption events (TDEs), etc. Some of the popular accretion disk models include the advection-dominated accretion flow \citep[ADAF, e.g.,][]{Narayan.1994.ADAF,Narayan.1995.ADAF, Yuan.2014}, standard $\alpha$-disk \citep{Shakura.1973.standard.disk, Novikov.1973.NT} and slim disk \citep{Abramowicz.1988} models, which apply to disks at different accretion rates.
+Gas accretion onto black holes (BHs) powers many luminous astrophysical systems, such as active galactic nuclei (AGNs), BH X-ray binaries, and tidal disruption events (TDEs).
+The accreting gas usually forms a disk or torus around the BH, in which the magnetorotational instability (MRI) \citep{Balbus.1998} can transport the gas angular momentum outward and allow the gas to accrete.
+Accretion converts the mass-energy of the gas into the energy of relativistic jets, winds and radiation produced from the accreting system.

-While all disk models described above assume the disk has a relatively large specific angular momentum, some astrophysical systems can carry very low gas angular momentum, such as Sgr A* \citep{Melia.1992, Narayan.1995, Ressler.2018}, long gamma-ray bursts \citep[GRBs,][]{Fryer.1999}, tidal disruption events \citep[TDEs,][]{Rees.1988} and wind-fed high-mass X-ray binaries \citep[HMXBs,][]{Smith.2002,Tauris.2006}.
-Accretion flows with low gas angular momentum are less studied.
-Yet it is important to understand whether such accretion flows can produce powerful emissions, winds, and jets.
+Some of the popular accretion disk models are the advection-dominated accretion flow \citep[ADAF; e.g.,][]{Narayan.1994.ADAF,Narayan.1995.ADAF, Yuan.2014}, standard $\alpha$-disk \citep{Novikov.1973.NT, Shakura.1973.standard.disk} and slim disk \citep{Abramowicz.1988} models, which apply to disks at different accretion rates.
+While all these disk models assume the disk has a relatively large specific angular momentum, some astrophysical systems can carry very low angular momentum gas, such as Sgr A* \citep{Melia.1992, Narayan.1995, Ressler.2018}, long gamma-ray bursts \citep[GRBs;][]{Fryer.1999}, TDEs \citep{Rees.1988} and wind-fed high-mass X-ray binaries \citep[HMXBs;][]{Smith.2002,Tauris.2006}.
+Such low angular momentum accretion flows are less widely studied, yet it is important to understand whether and how they can produce powerful emission, winds, and jets.